Urs Schwarzenbach: Switzerland

 Schwarzenbach owns the Dolder Grand, a 5-star Zurich hotel, which cost him SFr 440 million in 2001.
 In 2017, Swiss customs officials entered the hotel and seized around 30 paintings, worth approximately $50 million, in a dispute over Schwarzenbach's back taxes and VAT evasion.

 Australia

 Schwarzenbach owns about 50,000 hectares of farmland in New South Wales, Australia, through his Romani Pastoral Company.
 Most of this is between Harden and Jugiong, and includes the polo estate Garangula, as well as Redbank, a house once owned by the impresario Robert Stigwood.

 Morocco

-He bought part of Palais Layadi, a 19th-century palace set in a 4,000 square meter compound in Marrakech, since at least 2008.
+He bought part of Palais Layadi, a 19th-century palace set in a 4,000 square meter compound in Marrakesh, since at least 2008.
 The main parts of Palais Layadi (Palais Soleiman) which include the reception area still belong to the moroccan Segueni's family.

 Philanthropy

 Schwarzenbach has supported the internal and external refurbishment of the Venerable English College in Rome, as well as its engagement of a research fellow and project archivist.